Pelle Almqvist: Biography

 Almqvist was born to a doctor father and a teacher mother.
-Almqvist and his brother Nicholaus Arson formed the band in 1993, and, according to a fictional biography about the band, attracted the attention of promoter/manager/songwriter Randy Fitzsimmons.
+Almqvist and his brother Niklas, known as Nicholaus Arson, formed the band in 1993, and, according to a fictional biography about the band, attracted the attention of promoter/manager/songwriter Randy Fitzsimmons.
 Prior to success with the Hives he worked as a postman and a sixth-grade teacher.

 Almqvist is known for being particularly animated during live shows, and his onstage antics have earned the band the title of "The best live band in the world" from Spin Magazine, who also put Almqvist in their list of the "50 Greatest Frontmen of All Time".
 Some of his onstage antics include regularly mixing with the crowd, climbing on amps and other equipment, and banter between songs that is often nonsensical and seemingly arrogant.

 Almqvist was previously in a relationship with Maria Andersson, lead vocalist of the Swedish rock band Sahara Hotnights, until a 2006 breakup.
 Since May 2010, he was in a relationship with Catrin Nilsson.
 As of 2023, he is in a relationship with Swedish actress Ana Gil de Melo Nascimento.

 In January 2007, Almqvist led the awards show for the radio station P3 Guld.

 In 2016, he presented Musikhjälpen which was broadcast from Örebro.